They say sitting is the new smoking, which is why so many people are trying to figure out how to improve posture.

 The overhead press will strengthen your shoulders and keep them from hunching forward when you are sitting or standing.

-Plus, by doing this move while standing you will engage your core which will also aid with posture.
+Plus, doing this move while standing will engage your core, which will also aid with posture.

 These can be done with dumbbells or a resistance band.